 Do note that southern Kenya, and Mombasa in particular, is hot all year round.
 The work therefore only happens from the morning hours until noon, at which point the temperatures make it too hot to work outdoors.
 This is typically when campers sit back and relax in the shade of the mangroves, with a soft drink or juice box, and plan their next move!

-Camp Mombasa Mangroves is currently at the early stages of developing a camp, but are already very advanced when it comes to having built a community.
+Camp Mombasa Mangrove Forest is currently at the early stages of developing a camp, but are already very advanced when it comes to having built a community.
 Their aim is therefore to become financially self-sustaining as quickly as possible.